Assessment for Learning Enhancement

 • Contact

 However, NVLD may become evident for the first time at the middle or high school level, when the abilities to organize information, apply concepts to new situations, and problem solve become much more important.
 Trouble with noticing relationships and patterns, difficulty seeing the "big picture" rather than over-focusing on details, and inductive reasoning problems can also occur.
-These issues can affect almost any academic skill area, and can lead to difficulties with reading comprehension, organization in writing, the acquisition of math concepts, and social adjustment in and outside of school.
-Some individuals with NVLD exhibit problem behaviors, while others are prone to anxiety and depression.
-Accompanying attention issues are common, though the student may or may qualify for a diagnosis of ADHD.
+These issues can affect almost any academic skill area, and can lead to difficulties with reading comprehension, organization in writing, the understanding and application of math concepts and procedures, and social adjustment in and outside of school.
+Some individuals with NVLD exhibit problem behaviors, while others are prone to anxiety or depression.
+Accompanying attention issues are common, though the student may or may not qualify for a diagnosis of ADHD.
 Often, students with NVLD also have issues with executive functioning, such as planning, organizational skills, and the ability to think flexibly.
 Accurate diagnosis is key.

 Proudly powered by Weebly